-\begin{namedthm*}{Theorem A} (= Thm \ref{thm:compcrit}, Comparison criterion) Let $1\to F\to G \to H\to 1$ and $1\to F\to G'\to H\to 1$ be short exact sequences where the group $F$ is Abelian, and suppose that the induced action of $H$ on $F$ is the same for both extensions above.
-Let $\mu_1$ and $\mu_2$ be finite entropy measures on $G,G'$ which have the same projections to $H$.
+\begin{namedthm*}{Theorem A} (= Thm \ref{thm:compcrit}, Comparison criterion) Let $1\to F\to G \to H\to 1$ and $1\to F\to G_2\to H\to 1$ be short exact sequences where the group $F$ is abelian, and suppose that the induced action of $H$ on $F$ is the same for both extensions above.
+Let $\mu_1$ and $\mu_2$ be finite entropy measures on $G,G_2$ which have the same projections to $H$.
 Let $f\in F$, assume that $f$ acts non-trivially on the Poisson boundary of $(G,\mu_1)$.
-Then, if $\mu_2$ is non-degenerate, $f$ acts non-trivially on the Poisson boundary of $(G',\mu_2)$. \end{namedthm*} The assumption of finite entropy is essential, see Remark \ref{rem:finiteentropyimportant}.
-The assumption that $\mu_2$ is non-degenerate can not be replaced by the weaker condition of {\it irreducibility} (that the support of $\mu_2$ generates $G'$ as a group), see Remark \ref{rem:nondegenerateimportant}.
+Then, if $\mu_2$ is non-degenerate, $f$ acts non-trivially on the Poisson boundary of $(G_2,\mu_2)$. \end{namedthm*} The assumption of finite entropy in the formulation of the theorem is essential, see Remark \ref{rem:finiteentropyimportant}.
+The assumption that $\mu_2$ is non-degenerate cannot be replaced by the weaker condition of {\it irreducibility} (that the support of $\mu_2$ generates $G_2$ as a group), see Remark \ref{rem:nondegenerateimportant}.

 We now explain our application of the comparison criterion to linear groups.
-Since the Poisson boundary is non-trivial for any non-degenerate measure on a non-amenable group, and since any finitely generated amenable linear group is virtually solvable and in particular virtually nilpotent-by-Abelian (Malcev -- Kolchin theorem, \cite{malcev}), the question of which linear groups have the Liouville property is essentially about virtually nilpotent-by-Abelian groups.
+Since the Poisson boundary is non-trivial for any non-degenerate measure on a non-amenable group, and since any finitely generated amenable linear group is virtually solvable and in particular virtually nilpotent-by-abelian (Malcev -- Kolchin theorem, \cite{malcev}), the question of which linear groups have the Liouville property is essentially about virtually nilpotent-by-abelian groups.

-The comparison criterion above is well suited to study the the Poisson boundary of nilpotent-by-Abelian groups.
-In particular it allows us to reduce the question of whether or not a given element acts non-trivially on the Poisson boundary to the question about whether corresponding elements act non-trivially on the boundary of associated metabelian groups, we prove this in Thm \ref{thm:abelianbynilpotent}.
-These associated groups are finitely generated $2 \times 2$ metabelian groups of matrices over a field.
-We recall that there are uncountably many nilpotent-by-Abelian groups (even up to quasi-isometry, in particular they have a continuum of distinct F{\o}lner functions, see \cite{erschlerzheng}).
-In particular, the number of blocks of a nilpotent-by-Abelian groups is not necessarily finite.